vtsuperdarn/clustering_superdarn_data/README.md

 `pip install pandas`

-Now you can run the files (again, use python3 here if python2 is your default):
+Now you can run the files.

-`python plot_feature_selection.py`

 ### Windows setup